13 Nov Postnatal Depression and Anxiety in new mothers

-- Some women are so perfectionistic that they can’t forgive themselves for making the wrong guesses when caring for their baby.
-Changing a nappy when the baby is hungry, or feeding her when she is really too hot, or waking her from her sleep are not sins nor evidence of poor parenting.
+- Some women are so perfectionistic that they can’t forgive themselves for making the wrong guesses when caring for their babies.
+Changing a nappy when the baby is hungry, feeding them when they are really too hot, or waking them from their sleep are not sins nor evidence of poor parenting.
 Yet this can be hard for some women to believe.

 - Some women compare themselves to others.
 Instead of feeling supported by other mothers, they feel judged or don’t believe that they are measuring up.
 All of this self-talk about failure or being not good enough can lead to depression.